aica-wavelab/tech-crash-course/content/tutorials/1_intro_iml.md

 {: .note-title }
 > Note
 >
-> The first day of the course aims to homogenize levels and teach foundational concepts in data science and machine learning (ML) through hands-on turorials.
+> The first day of the course aims to partly homogenize levels and teach foundational concepts in data science and machine learning (ML) through hands-on turorials.
 > We recommend all attendants to carefully follow its content.
 If the content is too easy for you, please tell your scientific instructors and they will provide you with additional resources.
 Inversely, if the content is too hard for you, please tell your scientific instructors and they will provide you with additional explanations.

 ---